 The Punta Gorda Train Depot, built in 1928, is the sole survivor of the 6 depots built by the Atlantic Coast Line in Mediterranean Revival style.

-The building which is listed on the National Register of Historic Places, was designed mainly to handle freight.
+The building, which is listed on the National Register of Historic Places, was designed mainly to handle freight.
 The passenger area occupies a small portion of the northern end of the building.
-Separate ticket windows, waiting rooms and bathrooms reflect the segregation practiced at that time.

 The building was obtained by the Punta Gorda Historical Society through the generosity of Fred Babcock.